exascale-genomics/SAIGE-GPU/mvp_gwphewas_study/data_analysis/08_finemapping/README.md

 This directory contains all the scripts used to complete the fine-mapping analysis in Verma et al. The scripts were run on the Oak Ridge Leadership Computing Facility's Andes supercomputer.
 The scripts are broken down into the following five steps:

 ## 1) Locus Defining ##
-       "These scripts define the loci used for fine-mapping by tiling the genome and merging together adjacent tiles with significant variants."
+       #### These scripts define the loci used for fine-mapping by tiling the genome and merging together adjacent tiles with significant variants.